karlmanalo/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+* Used to map data to a fixed data structure.
+They are commonly used to improve time complexity (lookup times in hash tables are O(1)).
 2. Collision resolution
+* When collisions occur (ie: they hash to the same value), a naive approach would be to simply overwrite the data that exists at that particular value in the hash table.
+Another approach would be building a linked list at each hash table key, where the key points to the head of a linked list.
 3. Performance of basic hash table operations
 4. Load factor
+* <=0.2 or >=0.7?
+Resize!
+Halve or double, respectively.
 5. Automatic resizing
+* If adding or deleting from a hash table causes the load factor to fall outside of acceptable load factor range, we save the values of the old hash table, create a new appropriately sized hash table (double/halve to maintain 2**n elements for maximum efficiency), re-hash the values from the old hash table, and place them in the new hash table according to their new hashes.
 6. Various use cases for hash tables
+* Avoids performing redundant calculations in some recursion problems.
+* Efficient way to maintain counts for individual elements
+* Cryptography (Encoding/decoding messages)
+* Security (verifying hashes)

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.